If you want to start a membership site, or any type of website for that matter, you’ll need to sign up with a web host.

 As most web hosts give you a storage and visitor allowance, having these numbers on hand will help you find the right plan.

 A good analytics service, such as Google Analytics, will let you see how many people are accessing your site.
 When it comes to finding out how much storage you’ll need, it’s probably best to contact your current hosting provider and ask them how big your site is.

 When choosing a web hosting provider and plan for your membership site, some things to consider include:

-As most of the best web hosts for membership sites vary in exactly what they offer their customers, be sure to work out what’s important to you, and then who has the most features you require.
+Most of the best web hosts for membership sites vary in exactly what they offer their customers.
+So it's important to work out what’s important to you, then choose the provider who offers more of the features you require.